TomMaullin/Promes-pipeline/READme.md

 ## LI_Extra

 The `LI_Extra` code has been added to combine the resting state connectivity maps.
 It does this by masking the right side of the IFG-L connectivity map, the left side of the IGL-R connectivity map and then adding the resulting images together.
 It then repeates this process for the pSTG seeds as well.
-Once it has a single image for IFG and a single image for pSTG, it adds these images together and computes an LI of the result.
+Once it has a single image for IFG and a single image for pSTG, it adds these images together and computes an LI from the resulting image.

 ### Usage: Examples